vandytripp/vandytripp.github.io/_pages/research.md

 ### Working Papers:

+"Budget Reallocations in Response to High Immigration: Evidence from Colombia in the wake of the Venezuelan Migrant Crisis"

+"Public Opinion Microfoundations: Immigrants and Refugees in the United States"

 "Sustaining Support: The Effects of Positive Media Frames on Immigration Attitudes"

-"Municipal Spending Reallocations in Response to High Migration"

-"Where and how have Immigration Attitudes Changed in Colombia since 2016?"

 ### Reports: